 What is the most effective way of enforcing parenting time?

 Historically, contempt proceedings have been more effective.
 The crime of “Unlawful Visitation or Parenting Time Interference” may be reported to any law enforcement officer.
 The police officer issues a notice to the parent to appear in court.
-The first two convictions are petty offenses, punishable only by a fine which cannot exceed $1,000.
-After two convictions the offense is a Class A misdemeanor punishable by up to one year in jail and a fine of not more than $2,500.
+The first two convictions are petty offenses.
+These are only punishable by a fine that cannot exceed $1,000.
+After two convictions, however, the offense is a Class A misdemeanor punishable by up to one year in jail and a fine of not more than $2,500.

 Do these rules regarding parenting time also apply to non-marital children – children subject to parentage proceedings?

 Yes, as long as there is court ordered parenting time.

 Other than contempt, how else can I deal with the failure to abide by an order regarding parenting time?